Hykario/StreamDeckValorantLoginPlugin/README.md

 # Stream Deck Visualizer

-This plugin is used is used to visualize audio input / output from any sound device you have attached to your PC.
+This plugin is used is used quickly log into League of Legends and will support multiple accounts so that you can log into all of your accounts easily.
+It will also terminate all Riot client processes so that you don't have to wait between logins.

 Pre-requisites.
    * Install the latest version of [dotnet](https://dotnet.microsoft.com/en-us/download)